 Words: Aluwani Ratshiungo

 The concept store is empty, bar for a couple of people that walk in and browse from time to time.
 I’m told it’s not always like this though.
-On some days, they can’t even handle the traffic and other days, like this one, it can be really quiet.
-Located in a corner at 44 Stanley in Auckland Park, the store is a bit hard to find.
-Luckily, they’ve also taken advantage of the advent of technology so majority of their sales are made through their online store.
+On some days, they can’t even handle the traffic and other days, like this one, it can be quiet.
+Luckily, their online store has allowed them to reach customers beyond their 44 Stanley showroom in the rest of South Africa, Nigeria, United Kingdom, and the United States.

-Taire is a typical Afropolitan – originally from Nigeria, he has lived and worked in a number of different African countries and spent the majority of his adult life in the USA.
+Taire is a typical Afropolitan – originally from Nigeria, he has lived and worked in several different African countries and spent most of his adult life in the USA.
 Shortly after moving to South Africa, he was struck by the lack of options for high quality menswear at accessible prices so he embarked on a journey to create an African brand that can stand toe to toe with some of the world’s biggest menswear brands.

-As a second generation fashion entrepreneur and Harvard Business School graduate, Taire believes in a retail experience centred on the core values of lifetime quality, the perfect fit, and transparency.
+As a second-generation fashion entrepreneur and Harvard Business School graduate, Taire believes in a retail experience centred on the core values of lifetime quality, the perfect fit, and transparency.
 At the core of ODRIN’s identity is an ethos of creating value in Africa.
+Thus, all ODRIN shirts, chinos and belts are manufactured locally at small family owned factories in Mauritius, Johannesburg and Cape Town.

 “We wanted to create a better way for people to shop,” says Taire.
 “One of the better ways is to have a wide range of clothing in one spot from casual, to work and evening.”